MyPureCloud/knowledge-connector-app/README.md

 ```
 # Base url for relative image urls
 RELATIVE_IMAGE_BASE_URL=
+# If you wish to use the resource base url for relative image linking set USE_RESOURCE_BASE_URL to true
+Values: 'true' or 'false'.
+Default 'false'.
+USE_RESOURCE_BASE_URL
 # Instead of uploading the images to Genesys Cloud, the original image urls will be kept during sync.
 The RELATIVE_IMAGE_BASE_URL will be used to modify relative image urls.
 Values: 'true' or 'false'.
 Default 'false'.
 DISABLE_IMAGE_UPLOAD=